Infinity Dynasty 4D vs Genesis Max 4D: Which Is Right for You?

 Stretch programs

 The Genesis Max confirms stretch programs.
-The Dynasty does not, which is a notable gap for a chair at nearly $12,000.
+The Dynasty does not, which is the main trade-off for its lower price.
 Stretch programs extend the legs against resistance to lengthen the hip flexors and decompress the lumbar spine.
 Buyers with sciatica, tight hip flexors, or recurring lower back tension use stretch programs consistently.
 If stretch is part of how you plan to use the chair, verify the Dynasty includes it before purchasing.

 Same core massage experience

 On the things that most define the quality of a massage chair, these two chairs are equivalent.
 The 49-inch L-track from neck to glutes, the 4D roller with full depth variation, zero gravity, heat, and foot and calf massage are all shared.
 The difference is in the edge cases: body fit extremes and stretch programs.
-For a buyer squarely in the typical size range, the Genesis Max is the stronger value purchase.
+For a buyer squarely in the typical size range who does not need stretch programs, the Dynasty is the stronger value purchase.

 Choose the Dynasty if: